-- Kelcie Willis Cox Media Group National Content Desk
+- By Kelcie Willis Cox Media Group National Content Desk

 Candy lovers are having trouble with the new look of their Toblerone chocolates.

 The New York Times reported that the signature triangular peaks of the chocolate, honey and almond nougat treat are much narrower and a lot less dense.

 Mondelez International, which makes the candy, said that the 400g bar is now 360g and the 170g bar is now 150g.
 The latter is only sold in the United Kingdom The company's other bars have not changed.